 Remove Unnecessary Styles

-If you copy and paste text from an external source into a Klaviyo text block, the text you pasted in may include some extra styling as well.
+If you copy and paste text from an external source (like Google Docs or Microsoft Word) into a Klaviyo text block, the text you pasted in may include some extra styling as well.
 You can check this by viewing the Source area of a text block.
 If there is extra formatting, simply highlight the text and remove it.